rare-freertr/validated-design/000-man/003b-run-isis-ldp/README.md

 cd validated-design/000-man/003-run-isis-ldp
 java -jar ../../rtr.jar test tester criann path ./ tmppath ./ wait
 ```
 From that point you should have a running lab as depicted in the diagram below.
-This lab inherit from [interconnect](../001-run-interconnect)
+This lab inherit from [isis](../002-run-isis)
-In the present lab, we will test MPLS LDP enabled on top of ISIS
+In the present lab, we will implment MPLS LDP enabled on top of ISIS

 ## Diagram
 ![syvik-2-diagram.png](../syvik-2-diagram.png)